Erismd/cc13-polyglottal-project/README.md

 ## Introduction:
 "This was created during my time as a student at Code Chrysalis."

-Project to analyse and visualize sentiment of tweets by a username or keyword you want to search for.
+Project to analyse and visualize sentiment of tweets using twitter API by a username or keyword you want to search for.

 ![alt text](./screenshot.png)